 Brad Heavner, Policy Director

-Brad has over sixteen years of advocacy and organizational management experience with statewide and national environmental organizations.
-He was the architect of the nation’s strictest state policy on existing coal-fired power plants, the Healthy Air Act, and led the campaign for Maryland’s Greenhouse Gas Emissions Reduction Act.
-He is the author of dozens of research reports written for statewide environmental campaigns across the country.
-He is the former Director of Development and Communications for the Climate Protection Campaign, leading their financial resource developments and helping to guide the organization’s growth.
+Brad has over sixteen years of clean energy advocacy experience with statewide and national organizations.
+He was the architect of the nation’s strictest state policy on existing coal-fired power plants, the Healthy Air Act, and led the campaign for Maryland’s law modeled on California’s AB 32.
+He is the author of dozens of research reports written for statewide policy campaigns across the country.
+Before joining CALSEIA’s staff in 2013 he was working to support the development of Sonoma Clean Power and other Community Choice Aggregation initiatives in California.